franko/gsl-shell/doc/user-manual/integ.rst

 Currently only two integration methods are available in GSL Shell.
 Both of them are based on Gauss-Kronrod integration rules.
 The first method is non-adaptive and is called QNG while the seconde one, QAG, is adaptive.
-The adaptive method QAG is suitable as a general purpose integrator and the QNG method should be used only in particular cases where the function has a simple known smooth behavior.
+The adaptive method QAG is suitable as a general-purpose integrator, whereas the QNG method should be used only in particular cases where the function has a simple known smooth behavior.

 Introduction
 ------------